 Meanwhile, Scottish Opera have launched The Narcissistic Fish, their first Opera Short.
 Set in the kitchen of a restaurant, it tells the story of the stormy relationship between chefs Angus, Kai and Belle.

 The Royal Scottish National Orchestra (RSNO) has completed its Friday Night Club series but the 15 concerts, featuring never seen before footage, are still available to watch and enjoy online.
-Meanwhile, The Stand Comedy Club’s ‘Saturday Night Live’ shows continue to entertain us virtually with a lineup of some of the world’s best stand-up comedians broadcasting from their own homes!
+You can also view a beautiful performance of Bruckner's Locus Iste by RSNO Chorus At Home and Mairi's Wedding by RSNO Junior Chorus At Home.

-The team at Glasgow Film Theatre have announced that the venue will reopen on August 31.
-As they prepare for this behind the scenes, their weekly Friday Twitter chats will continue with film recommendations and discussions which everyone can join using #athomewithGFT.
-They will soon be announcing a new live video series too.
-You can also help support their reopening plans by making a donation, purchasing a gift voucher or becoming a member.
+The Glasgow Film Theatre is now open but they are continuing with film recommendations, discussions and plans for a new live video series, which everyone can join using #athomewithGFT.
+You can also help support the city's original independent cinema by making a donation, purchasing a gift voucher or becoming a member.

 Glasgow is renowned for its year-round programme of colourful festivals and world-class events so it’s good news that just because we can’t be there in person, it doesn’t mean we have to miss out.